Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Overview

 \section{Overview}

-Given a heterogeneous collection of 3D shapes in several styles, we perform projective style analysis based on multi-view projected feature lines of each 3D shape.
+Given a heterogeneous collection of 3D shapes in several styles, we perform projective style analysis based on multi-view line drawings of each 3D shape.
 Our method contains three stages: patch sampling and pre-selection, view feature encoding based on patch convolution, and multi-view feature integration with partially shared latent factor (PSLF) learning.
 The PSLF interleaves style clustering and patch filtering in an unsupervised or semi-supervised fashion.
 Figure~\ref{fig:overview} illustrates an overview of our method.

-\paragraph{Multi-view feature lines.} For each 3D shape, we render it from the views of $12$ virtual cameras located circularly around the shape in every $30$ degrees.
+\paragraph{Multi-view line drawing.} For each 3D shape, we render it from the views of $12$ virtual cameras located circularly around the shape in every $30$ degrees.
 These cameras are elevated $30$ degrees from the ground, pointing towards the centroid of the shape.
 For each view, we extract both suggestive contours~\cite{decarlo2003suggestive} and dihedral angle based feature lines~\cite{gal2009iwires}, leading to an image of $200\times200$ size.
 While the former captures contours and creases of a smooth manifold, the latter is especially useful for extracting sharp feature lines from man-made shapes which can be potentially non-manifold.
-See Figure~\ref{fig:linedrawing} for a few examples of multiple-view projected feature lines.
+See Figure~\ref{fig:linedrawing} for a few examples of multiple-view line drawings.

-\paragraph{Patch sampling and pre-selection.} We select a set of representative mid-level patches from all projected feature line images, that are used as the convolutional kernels in the feature encoding of the projections.
+\paragraph{Patch sampling and pre-selection.} We select a set of representative mid-level patches from all projected line drawing images, that are used as the convolutional kernels in the feature encoding of the projections.
 Specifically, we first randomly sample a set of points on each shape.
 For each sample point and each view in which this point is visible, a patch is generated as the window centered at the projection of the point.
 We then perform $k$-means clustering to extract a set of representatives as the cluster centers (Figure~\ref{fig:overview}(a)).